 (Adelaide was also in the early 1990s the first city to experiment with free public transport for students, as was proposed by the Victorian Liberal Party in the 2006 state election.
 This did not help arrest Adelaide's steep decline in patronage, and is best seen as a policy that may or may not have benefits for education but probably doesn't for transport.)

 So, if the objective is to maximise public transport patronage, eliminating fares on its own is a rather ineffective strategy.
-As it is also the most costly strategy (even taking into account the savings from eliminating fare collection), it is probably not the first we should consider.
+As it is also the most costly strategy, it is probably not the first we should consider.

 On the other hand, once you've made public transport free, the money for any additional services has to be found in government budgets.
 So does the money to employ staff, that are needed for passenger assistance and security even if they're not selling tickets.
 This means that the more well-used the system is, the more it costs the taxpayer - quite the reverse of the world's best public transport systems, which come close to covering their costs (often despite relatively low fares) because they attract high patronage and hence high fare revenue.

-So, that $340 million of forgone revenue in 2006 has now risen to about $600 million, due to patronage growth in the years since (and not counting the effect of above-inflation fare rises in 2012).
+So, that $340 million of forgone revenue in 2006 has now risen to about $600 million, due to patronage growth in the years since (and not counting the effect of above-inflation fare rises since 2012).
 Here is the fundamental problem.
 Had we made public transport free in 2006, we would by now be looking for a further $200 million or more each year, just to fund the additional services required to handle growing patronage.
-And we should expect patronage to go on growing, if we want the system to succeed - and not rely on the whims of a State Treasury with all its competing priorities for public funds.
+We should expect patronage to go on growing, if we want the system to succeed - and not rely on the whims of a State Treasury with all its competing priorities for public funds.

 Given the enduring popularity of the idea of free public transport, it's reasonable to expect that if it were truly a good idea it would have been tried already in at least one of the dozens of large cities around the world where public transport is popular, successful, and subject to a much greater degree of democratic control than in Melbourne.
 Certainly, it's a characteristic of these cities that their fares are much cheaper than ours.
 And yet, international experience with free public transport in large cities is rare.